-Regional consultations that are held in preparation for the ECOSOC Annual Ministerial Review will invite NVP countries from the region to participate and present initial findings from their national reviews.
+Regional consultations that are held in preparation for the 2015 ECOSOC annual themes and the HLPF theme can include NVP countries from the region presenting initial findings from their national reviews.
 Regional level consultations can facilitate exchange of development experiences that are region-specific and enable various regional stakeholders to present views on how lessons learned from other countries can be incorporated into the implementation of the respective national development strategies or policies.
-NVP countries could also host or actively participate in other regional meetings and use existing regional cooperation arrangements to improve policies.
+NVP countries could also actively participate in other regional meetings and use existing regional cooperation arrangements to improve policies.